Eddie Keher: 1959–1964

-After impressing against Dublin in the Oireachtas Cup and Wexford in the Walsh Cup, Keher was included on the Kilkenny senior panel for the replay of the All-Ireland final against Waterford on 4 October 1959.
-After fifteen minutes he was introduced as a substitute for Johnny McGovern, who was forced off after a recurrence of a shoulder injury he'd picked up in the drawn game.
-Kilkenny took an early six-point lead, however, two goals from Tom Cheasty and a third from Mick Flannelly gave Waterford a half-time lead.
-Kilkenny scored only two points in the second half, courtesy of Keher, and eventually succumbed to a 3–12 to 1–10 defeat.
+After impressing against Dublin in the Oireachtas Cup and Wexford in the Walsh Cup, Keher was picked for the senior panel in the All-Ireland final replay against Waterford on 4 October 1959.
+He came on after fifteen minutes for Johnny McGovern who was forced off with injury.
+Behind at half-time, Kilkenny scored only two points in the second half, from Keher, and lost 3–12 to 1–10.

-In 1962 Keher was a regular member of the starting fifteen, and captured his first silverware when Kilkenny defeated Cork to take their first National Hurling League in almost thirty years.
+In 1962 Keher captured his first silverware when Kilkenny defeated Cork to take their first National Hurling League in almost thirty years.

 The following year Keher won his first Leinster medal following a 2–10 to 0–9 defeat of Dublin.
-This victory allowed Kilkenny to advance directly into an All-Ireland showdown with Waterford on 1 September 1963.
-"The Cats" entered the game as underdogs, however, Keher proved to be the difference with a magnificent display in which he scored fourteen points.
-Despite a hat-trick of goals from Waterford's Séamus Power, Kilkenny secured a 4–17 to 6–8 victory.
-It was Keher's first All-Ireland medal.
-He later won his first Cú Chulainn award in the inaugural year of the awards scheme.
+In the All-Ireland final against Waterford on 1 September 1963, Keher scored no fewer than fourteen points and Kilkenny secured a 4–17 to 6–8 victory.
+This was his first All-Ireland medal, a win he considers "a magical moment to look back on".
+He later won his first Cú Chulainn award in the inaugural year of the scheme.

-Keher added a second Leinster medal to his collection in 1964 as Dublin were defeated on a 4–11 to 1–8 scoreline.
-The All-Ireland final on 6 September 1964 saw Kilkenny enter the game as firm favourites against fierce rivals Tipperary.
-John McKenna scored Tipp's first goal after ten minutes as the Munster champions took a 1–8 to 0–6 interval lead.
-The second half saw Tipperary score goals for fun, with Donie Nealon getting a hat-trick and Seán McLoughlin another.
-Kilkenny were humiliated at the full-time whistle as Tipperary triumphed by 5–13 to 2–8.
-In spite of this defeat Keher later collected a second Cú Chulainn award.
+Keher won a second Leinster medal in 1964 when Dublin were defeated by 4–11 to 1–8 but on 6 September Kilkenny lost the All-Ireland final heavily to Tipperary (5–13 to 2–8).
+Keher later collected a second Cú Chulainn award that year.